PhD Handbook

 General Requirements

-Students must take at least three elective courses (9 hours) and at least one of these electives must be a research skills course, as explained below.
+Students must take at least three (3) elective courses (amounting to at least 9 credit hours) and at least one of these electives must be a research skills course, as explained below.
 Of the two remaining electives, at least one must be a regular course (not a Readings and Investigations course).
-Doctoral students admitted fall 2011 or later must adhere to the Research Skills and Responsible Scholarship Policy.

-Electives may take several forms and serve a variety of goals: to deepen study in an area which is likely to lead to the integrative paper and/or dissertation topic; to explore areas of interest and research methods related to dissertation possibilities or other career interests; to experience the perspectives of other disciplines on issues of concern to the student; and/or to help integrate content from previous required courses.
+Electives may take several forms and serve a variety of goals: to deepen study in an area which is likely to lead to the Integrative Paper and/or Dissertation topic; to explore areas of interest and research methods related to Dissertation or other career interests; to experience the perspectives of other disciplines on issues of concern to the student; and/or to help integrate content from previous required courses.
 Electives should help shape the special area of expertise of the student.
 The student should discuss selection of electives with the Enrollment and Academic Advisors prior to enrollment.

 We encourage students to take at least two of the three elective courses in academic units outside of the School of Social Welfare, for the purpose of examining other disciplines’ and professions’ perspectives and research methods in areas of the student’s interest.
-Some students find it beneficial to take more than 3 electives, especially when interested in increasing and improving their methodological skills and enhancing their efforts toward specialization-related knowledge.
+Some students find it beneficial to take more than 3 electives, especially when interested in increasing and improving their methodological skills, enhancing their efforts toward specialization-related knowledge, or pursuing a certificate in another area of study.

 Research Skill or Foreign Language Options